Controlled Archery Hunt FAQ

 - Are you still having a shotgun hunt during the MN shotgun season?

-The 2013 Saint John's archery hunt runs from October 26 through December 31 or until 55 deer are taken, whichever comes first.
+The 2015 Saint John's archery hunt runs from October 20 through December 31.

 Yes.
 All the trails that have been open in the past for people visiting the Abbey Arboretum will continue to be open.
 You can even walk off-trail if you want.
 We want you to continue to enjoy the land while we work on restoring a balance of the deer population to vegetation growth.

-108 hunters were selected to hunt, although it is unlikely that they will ever all be in the woods at the same time.
+Approximately 100 hunters are selected to hunt, although it is unlikely that they will ever all be in the woods at the same time.

-We accepted hunting applications this summer from 555 interested hunters.
-The 108 selected were chosen in a lottery process.
-Those who had taken the MN DNR Advanced Bow Hunter Safety class were given a priority in the lottery.
-Over 90 of our 108 hunters have completed the class.
-We worked with the MN DNR to verify that selected hunters do not have any significant past hunting violations.
-All hunters have also completed 1.5 hours of additional safety training by Saint John's Life Safety.
+We accept hunting applications during the summer.
+The selected hunters are chosen in a lottery process.
+Priority points are given to hunters who have completed MN DNR Bow Hunter Safety, hunters who applied the previous year and were NOT selected, and hunters who successfully harvested antlerless deer in the previous year's hunt.
+We work with the MN DNR to verify that selected hunters do not have any significant past hunting violations.
+All hunters also complete 1.5 hours of additional safety training by Saint John's Life Safety.

 Most archery hunters feel they have the best chance of success around sunrise and at dusk.
 Many do not hunt in the middle of the day due to the fact that deer don't move around as much.
 The hunters have tree stands and ground blinds that are at least 30 feet off the trails.
 Archery hunters are also well camouflaged, so you could walk by without knowing they are there.